issueapp/spring/issues/rebalance/data/gut-instinct.md

   <article id="item6" class="page stack">
     <div class="content">
       <h2>6.
 THE INTESTINAL MICROFLORA CAN BE IMPROVED BY THE INGESTION OF PROBIOTICS LIKE ACTIVIA.</h2>
-      <p>Probiotics are the ‘friendly’ microorganisms (either bacteria) that help keep a balance of healthy microflora in your gut.
+      <p>Probiotics are the ‘friendly’ microorganisms like bacteria that help keep a balance of healthy microflora in your gut.
 Probiotics can be found in foods such as yoghurt.
 Pure by Activia yoghurt has been specially formulated to contain an exclusive probiotic culture called Bifidus ActiRegularis®, which is proven to help improve digestive wellbeing.</p>
     </div>
   </article>
   <article id="item7" class="page stack">